-Do I HAVE TO or WANT TO do what God asks?
-Some say that God did not give us the 10 Suggestions, He gave us the 10 Commandments.
+Do I HAVE TO obey God, or do I WANT TO?
+Some say that God did not give us the 10 Suggestions; He gave us the 10 Commandments.
 That is true, but there is a critical difference in how God sees the commands versus how we see the commands.

 You eliminate freedom and choice when you turn good things into obligations.
 A past promise or a goal you made can become an obligation.
 When you do that, you change a “want to” into a “have to” – draining energy from your life.